 Why the 10k?

 - Water consumption for a 10k should be kept to a minimum – unless conditions are hot, aim for no more than 250ml.
-If it is hot then increase consumption as you feel necessary (it is hard to advise on this as it is very situationally dependant), but make sure in either case that you are well hydrated before the race.
+If it is hot then increase consumption as you feel necessary (it is hard to advise on this as it is very situationally dependent), but make sure in either case that you are well-hydrated before the race.

 - Light and Fast – Remember this isn’t a trek across the Andes!
-Lots of runners that are new to 10k will overestimate the distance and load up with phone, headphones, bottle belt, several gels, bars etc. You shouldn’t need to take any fluids with you because they will be supplied on the course and if you’ve eaten correctly beforehand you should only need one energy gel at the most for a 10k.
-Also why not ditch the ipod/phone for such a short event to save weight?
+Lots of runners that are new to 10k will overestimate the distance and load up with phones, headphones, bottle belts, several gels, bars, etc. You shouldn’t need to take any fluids with you because they will be supplied on the course and if you’ve eaten correctly beforehand you should only need one energy gel at the most for a 10k.
+Also, why not ditch the iPod/phone for such a short event to save weight?

 - Warm up well – As 10k isn’t that far you need your body to be thoroughly warmed up otherwise you will effectively be losing a large percentage of the race to warming up.
 So spend at least 15 minutes before the race warming up; including some sub-maximal effort sprints to get the heart rate up.

 - Stick to your pace – No matter how competitive you are, when you enter a race situation it’s natural to want to run faster to try and beat the other runners.
 Be careful not to burn yourself out doing this, by knowing your 10k target pace and using a GPS or running watch you can keep a close eye on your pace.